CCGL: Contrastive Cascade Graph Learning: Introduction

 \section{Introduction}

 }\IEEEPARstart{I}{n} recent years, information cascades have received considerable attention in various research areas, such as decision support systems, social network analysis, and graph learning~\cite{zhou2021survey}.
 Understanding cascades becomes important and can lead to significant economical and societal impacts.
-For example, predicting the number of affected cases and deaths in a region during the COVID-19 pandemic is critical for policy makers to plan subsequent actions.
+For example, predicting the number of affected cases and deaths as well as the ``superspreaders'' in a region during the COVID-19 pandemic is critical for policy makers to plan subsequent actions \cite{chang2021mobility}.
 Such a predictive task typically involves several key modeling components.
 Specifically, the number of affected cases in one region (e.g., county) might be very related to its neighbors in a geo-network at a region-level, since the mobility is an important factor of COVID-19 transmission.
 This in turn indicates that a good network modeling and representation might affect the prediction performance.
 This forecasting task also often involves modeling dynamics, e.g., the number of affecting cases evolves and depends on the past.
 In addition, the size of (labeled) data could be limited, which requires extra effort to model variation and uncertainty to learn generic knowledge in data and thus alleviate overfitting and enhance knowledge transfer.
-Even having abundant labeled data, what features to extract for prediction is unknown, which motivates to adopt self-supervised learning techniques (e.g., contrastive learning).
 With the advances of deep neural networks, many supervised learning approaches for modeling information cascades have been proposed.
-For example, recurrent neural networks (RNN) were applied to model temporal dependencies among cascades; deep language models and convolutional neural networks are implemented to learn words and visual representations of cascades; and graph embedding techniques and graph neural networks (GNN) are usually used to learn structural information from cascades \cite{li2017deepcas,cao2020popularity}.
+For example, recurrent neural networks (RNNs) were applied to model users in cascade and their temporal dependencies \cite{yang2021full}; deep language models and convolutional neural networks are implemented to learn words and visual representations for the content in cascades; and graph embedding techniques and graph neural networks (GNNs) are usually used to learn diffusion structures \cite{li2017deepcas,tang2021fully}.